SundharessB/Therapy-ChatBot/README.md

 ## Impact

-Calm Companion aims to make mental health support more accessible and immediate, potentially saving lives by connecting users with the help they need when they need it most.
+Suicide Prevention: A Therapy ChatBot aims to make mental health support more accessible and immediate, potentially saving lives by connecting users with the help they need when they need it most.

-For more information on how Calm Companion is transforming mental health support, please refer to the detailed sections within this README.
+For more information on how Suicide Prevention: A Therapy ChatBot is transforming mental health support, please refer to the detailed sections within this README.

 # Key Packages